fcroiseaux/icsmerge/README.md

 ```
 With this configuration json structure, three calendards will be merged in one.

-- The first one is private so location and description is removed and summary is replaced by the content of he ```name``` field, being **Cal_1_Name** in this exemple.
+- The first one is private so locations and descriptions are removed and summary is replaced by the content of he ```name``` field, being **Cal_1_Name** in this example.
 - The second is not public so all details will be shown in the merged calendar
 - The third is private, same behavior as the first.

-The merged calendar is accessible at : http://localhost:8080/calendar_url.ics
+The merged calendar is accessible at : <http://localhost:8080/calendar_url.ics>

 ## REST API
 A basic REST API is provided to add, read and remove merge configuration.

 ### Adding a new configuration
 Each configuration is identified by its url.
-To add a new configuration, simply post the json structure to http://localhost:8080/create_cal.
+To add a new configuration, simply post the json structure to <http://localhost:8080/create_cal>.

-You can use the provided template to create your one file and use the following command line to add the configuration:
+You can use the provided template to create your own file and use the following command line to add the configuration:

 ```
 curl -X POST -H "Content-Type: application/json" \
     -d @calendars.json http://localhost:8080/createcal
 ```

+### Listing all configurations
+You can list all available configurations by invoking : <http://localhost:8080/list_db>
+Since there is no security neither access management with this version, all config structures will be displayed. ***Be aware that all your calendars url are visible***

+### Getting a specific config structure
+A specific config structure can be read by invoking : <http://localhost:8080/get_cal/calendar_url>

+### Removing a config structure
+To delete a config structure, invoke : <http://localhost:8080/delete_cal/cal_url>

+### Initialise the DB
+You can empty the database by invoking : <http://localhost:8080/init_db>

+### Getting the merged .ics calendar file
+The url used to display the merged calendars in an application (Gmail, Outlook, ...) is <http://localhost:8080/calendar_url>